bmskoh/btc-strategy-order/Readme.md

 **REST controller will only have access to IStrategyOrderService so retrieving/updating from/to database** **and updating triggering rules in memory can be done together in thread safe manner**

-`btc-strategy-order` is a `Spring boot` application to provide strategic order functionalities using BTCMarket's market ticker data.
+`btc-strategy-order` is a `Spring boot` application to provide strategic order for crytocurrencies.
+Current implementation is using BTCMarkets market ticker data.
 This application consists of a number of components.

 1. REST interface to provide CRUD actions for strategic order.